 The battery charger is a charging station for up to four batteries.
 It takes 4 hours to completely charge each battery.
 The status symbol will turn green when a battery is fully charged.
 Check the symbol before connecting a battery to the controller.
-If the status symbol is flashing red, do not use the battery and it must be replaced.
+If the status symbol is flashing red, the battery must be replaced.